flaviassantos/devops-projects/m8_cicd/README.md

 ![  ](img/jenkins-permission.png)

 Configured Job to run tests and build Java Application.
-We created a new freestlyle job:
+We created a new freestyle job:

 ![ ](img/java-maven-build.png)